Luca Fieschi: Avignonese years, 1319–1336

 Fieschi was a patron of the physician and crusade theorist Galvano da Levanto.
 Nevertheless, he was opposed to the planned crusade of Philip V of France and urged John XXII to spend the assigned money closer to home.
 He had developed a reputation for extravagant living.
 He rented eight houses in Avignon, one for twenty years at the time of his death.
 His household consisted of around a hundred servants, including fifteen chaplains, four physicians and two notaries.
 One of his household was Manuele Fieschi, author of the Fieschi Letter.
 His library contained around a hundred books, about a third of them pertaining to canon law.
 He owned an autograph copy of the Decretals of Innocent IV and a probable autograph copy of Galvano da Levanto's theological treatises.
+One of his chaplains, Dondinus of Pavia, dedicated a work on papal power to John XXII.

 Death

 Fieschi drew up his final will at Avignon on 31 January 1336.
 He died later that same day.
 His body was embalmed and brought to Genoa for burial in the cathedral of San Lorenzo.
 In his will, he endowed a new chapel in San Salvatore di Lavagna and another dedicated to Santa Maria Maggiore in Roccatagliata.
 He also left money for the construction of two churches in Genoa, Santa Maria in Via Lata and one in Carignano.
 The rights he inherited in Pontremoli from his brother Federico he left to the descendants of his brother Carlo.
 His tomb in Genoa was carved by a master connected with the school of Giovanni Pisano.

 Because of the great wealth which he left behind, more is recorded about Fieschi's death than his life.
 A collection of 24 letters addressed to Fieschi is preserved in the Library of the Metropolitan Chapter of Saint Vitus Cathedral in Prague.
 It has been edited and published by Zdeňka Hledíková.
 Three of the letters concern Armenia, Egypt and Beirut.